-E-PAPER 2.13" HAT C DISPLAY MODULE
+E-PAPER 2.13" HAT D DISPLAY MODULE

 Electronic paper is a display technology designed to mimics the appearance of ordinary ink on paper.
-Unlike a conventional flat panel display, which uses a backlight to illuminate it's pixels, electronic paper reflects light like ordinary paper .It is capable of holding text and images indefinitely without drawing electricity, while allowing the image to be changed later.
+Unlike a conventional flat panel display, which uses a backlight to illuminate it's pixels, electronic paper reflects light like ordinary paper.
+It is capable of holding text and images indefinitely without drawing electricity, while allowing the image to be changed later.
 To build e-paper, several different technologies exist, some using plastic substrate and electronics, so that display is flexible.
 E-paper has the potential to be more comfortable to read than conventional display.
 This is due to the stable image, which does not need to be refreshed constantly, the wider viewing angle, and the fact that it reflects ambient light rather than it's own light.
-An e-paper display can be read in direct sunlight without the image appearing to fade.
+An epaper display can be read in direct sunlight without the image appearing to fade.

-This is an E-Ink display HAT for Raspberry Pi, 2.13 inch, 212x104 resolution, with embedded controller, communicating via SPI interface, supports yellow, black, and white three color display.
-Due to the advantages like ultra low power consumption, wide viewing angle, clear display without electricity, it is an ideal choice for applications such as shelf label, industrial instrument, and so on.
+This is an E-Ink display HAT for Raspberry Pi, 2.13 inch, 212x104 resolution, with embedded controller, communicating via SPI interface, supports partial refresh.
+Compared with normal e- paper panels, this flexible panel allows bending without being damaged, and it's thinner and lighter.
+Combined with the advantages like ultra low power consumption, wide viewing angle, clear display without electricity, it is an ideal choice for applications where curved surface display is required , smart wearable devices, and so on.